 The following guide to paralegal schools in Connecticut is designed to equip you with key information on your options for earning a paralegal degree or certificate in the state.
 Paralegals and legal assistants may work in general law or may specialize in one or more practice areas, such as litigation or trademark law.
 Earning a degree or certificate from a paralegal school is a first step to working in this growing field.
-As an alternative to traditional paralegal programs, you may also consider online paralegal programs like the Associate of Arts in Paralegal Studies from Keiser University.
+As an alternative to traditional paralegal programs, you may also consider online paralegal programs, which offer more flexibility.

 - There are 12 colleges and universities that offer a paralegal/legal assistant degree program in Connecticut.